This is a guide to EU denied boarding compensation.

-For example, if we will win a 400 EUR compensation for you, we will transfer you 275 EUR and keep 125 EUR for our services.
+No hidden administration fees or tax expenses.
+No upfront fees.
+For example, if we'll win a 400 EUR compensation for you, we will transfer you 275 EUR and keep 125 EUR for our services.

 At the same time it will cost you nothing, if we're unable to collect your compensation for some reason.
 No win, no fees.
-Sounds fair?